henry2004y/KeyNotes/contents/kinetic.md

 \Big( \frac{\partial f}{\partial t} \Big)_c = \frac{f_n - f}{\tau}
 $$

 where $f_n$ is the distribution function of the neutral atoms, and $\tau$ is a constant collision time.
-This is called a _Krook collision term_.
+This is called the _Krook collision term_.
 It is the kinetic generalization of the collision term in Eq.
 (5.5) in F. F. Chen's book.
 When there are Coulomb collisions, @eq:boltzmann can be approximated by

 $$
 \frac{df}{dt} = -\frac{\partial}{\partial\mathbf{v}}\cdot(f\left<\Delta\mathbf{v}\right>)\frac{1}{2}\frac{\partial^2}{\partial\mathbf{v}\partial\mathbf{v}}:(f\left<\Delta\mathbf{v}\Delta\mathbf{v}\right>)